-million if the underwriters exercise their option to purchase additional shares from us in full), after deducting underwriting discounts and commissions and our estimated offering expenses.
-We intend to use the net proceeds from this offering to repay borrowings under our revolving credit facility and for general corporate purposes, including investing in additional healthcare properties.
-Pending application of any portion of the net proceeds, we may invest it in interest-bearing accounts and short-term, interest-bearing securities as is consistent with our intention to maintain our qualification for taxation as a REIT.
+\$100,235,000 (\$116,482,250 if the underwriters exercise their option to purchase additional shares from us in full), after deducting our estimated offering expenses.
+We intend to use the net proceeds to us from this offering to partially fund the potential acquisition and development transactions described above under "Our Company-Recent Developments."
+If we do not consummate any or all of these transactions, we intend to use the net proceeds to us from this offering to repay borrowings under our revolving credit facility and for general corporate purposes, which may include investing in additional healthcare properties.
+Pending application of any portion of the net proceeds to us in the manner described in this prospectus supplement, we may invest such net proceeds in interest-bearing accounts and short-term, interest-bearing securities as is consistent with our intention to maintain our qualification for taxation as a REIT.
+We will not receive any proceeds from the sale of shares of our common stock by the selling stockholder.

-The number of shares of common stock to be outstanding after this offering is based upon 137,077,356 shares outstanding as of February 18, 2013.
-The number of shares of common stock to be outstanding after this offering does not include, in each case as of February 18, 2013:
+The number of shares of our common stock to be outstanding after this offering is based upon 161,610,724 shares outstanding as of December 31, 2013.
+The number of shares of our common stock to be outstanding after this offering does not include, in each case as of December 31, 2013:

-- 20,000 shares reserved for issuance upon exercise of stock options outstanding; - 1,489,812 shares reserved for issuance in connection with equity-based compensation awards under our Second Amended and Restated 2004 Equity Incentive Plan; and - 6,632,964 shares reserved for issuance upon the exchange or redemption of our exchangeable senior notes due 2013 issued by MPT Operating Partnership, L.P. in 2008.
+- 20,000 shares reserved for issuance upon exercise of stock options outstanding; and - 7,643,651 shares reserved for issuance in connection with equity-based compensation awards under our 2013 Equity Incentive Plan.